AncientNimbus/rb-chess/README.md

 2. You will be prompted to create or load a user profile
    - Enter `1` to create a new profile
 4. Give your profile a username such as `Ruby Chess Tester`
-5. Your profile will be created automatically and it can be found at `/rb-chess/user_data/` directory.
+5. Your profile will be created automatically and can be found at the `/rb-chess/user_data/` directory.
 6. You have successfully entered the lobby, enter `--help` to see a list of commands.
 </details>